Prajwal-S-6/Spring-Certification-Path/module-07/SpringBoot/example1/README.md

 * It has tomcat, jetty, Undertow as embedded containers
 * It allows dev-prod parity ie it provides production level testing even during development
 * It provides many modules like Starters, DevTools, Actuator and also Spring framework technologies like Spring Data, Spring Security

+Advantages
+* It maximizes productivity
+* Simplifies deployment by allowing to create executable jars, also supports traditional war deployments
+* Provides auto configuration, removes boilerplate configuration
+* Allows dev-prod parity
+* Provides non functional features like - security, health check, metrics
+* Integrates with microservice architecture using Eureka for service discovery, Ribbon etc
+* Integrates with sytemd and init.d which allows to easily ru services as linux service